 - Addressing barriers to accessing services for targeted populations.

-- Providing advanced tools, such as YOU@CSU, for students to access resources and screenings through confidential, online channels.
+- Providing advanced tools, such as YOU@CSU, SilverCloud and Nod for students to access resources, build skills, and complete screenings through confidential, online channels.

 - Notice and Respond suicide prevention training, suicide risk training for campus media, suicide risk environmental scans and protocols, and postvention.

 - Working with Well-Being Initiatives efforts to provide education and resources for stress reduction, mindfulness, coping skills and other proactive mental health strategies.

 To learn more, contact Health Education and Prevention Services at (970) 491-1702.